yoelmatveyev/marthue/README.md

 # Marthue

 This virtual machine impelements a superset of both semi-Thue systems and Markov algorithms extended by input/output, termination and conditional jump mechainisms.
 Programs are organized as lists of blocks.
 Each block may be either a sequental Markov-style or a non-deterministic semi-Thue-like algorithm.
 Normally, termination of each block passes the resulting string to the next one.
-Conditionals jump to labeled blocks may overwrite the normal order of the operation and serve as subroutines.
+Conditional jump to labeled blocks may overwrite the normal order of the operation and serve as subroutines.

 An Lispy interpreter of the Thue language, **thue.lisp**, which partly inspired this project, is added for historical purposes, although the Marthue engine includes its capabilities.